 2. PARKROYAL Penang Resort

 Discover a tropical retreat along the Batu Ferringhi beach.
-PARKROYAL Penang Resort is probably the best resort to stay in, in Penang, if you are travelling with children.
+PARKROYAL Penang Resort is probably the best resort to stay in, in Penang, if you are traveling with children.

 Rooms at PARKROYAL Penang are decorated in a modern and contemporary style with LED TV featuring local and cable channels.
-The rooms come with in-room movies, tea & coffee making facilities, minibar, personal digital safe, and DVD player upon request.
+The rooms come with in-room movies, tea & coffee making facilities, a minibar, a personal digital safe, and a DVD player upon request.

 Other facilities include Zab Lab gym center, Koko-Nut Kid’s Club, and Amazonia water theme park.
 Alternatively, guests can indulge in a variety of facial and body treatments at St. Gregory Spaor local cuisine at Cinnamon Asian Kitchen or at Gustoso for Italian fare overlooking the sea.
-Finally, to enjoy a wonderful sunset spent the evening with a cocktail in the Javana Lounge.
+Finally, to enjoy a wonderful sunset, spend the evening with a cocktail in the Javana Lounge.

 3. Edison George Town

-Edison George Town offers a fusion of historical classic and modernity, Penang embraces progression whilst retaining many traditions and cultures of a multi-racial population.
+Edison George Town offers a fusion of historical classic and modernity.
+Penang embraces progression while retaining many traditions and cultures of a multi-racial population.